yousaf2018/AutoTrackSamYOLO/README.md

 <p align="center">
   <img src="https://github.com/yousaf2018/AutoTrackSamYOLO/blob/main/logo.png" alt="EthoGrid Logo" width="200">
 </p>
-Whether you are tracking cells in a petri dish, vehicles on a highway, athletes on a field, or animals in the wild, this system eliminates the traditional "Cold Start" problem in computer-vision workflows.
-By combining Meta’s Segment Anything Model 3 (SAM 3) with lightweight user interaction, it can rapidly generate high-quality labels and track targets without requiring thousands of manually drawn bounding boxes.
+Whether you are tracking **microscopic living organisms, nano-scale particles, or complex biological systems in dense marine environments**, this platform is purpose-built to handle extreme occlusion and crowded visual scenes.
+Traditional computer-vision pipelines struggle with overlapping targets, rapid motion, and scale variation, but this system eliminates the classic "Cold Start" problem.
+By combining **Meta’s Segment Anything Model 3 (SAM 3)** with lightweight user interaction, it can rapidly generate precise labels and track targets without requiring thousands of manually drawn bounding boxes.
+This enables researchers to solve highly complex detection and tracking challenges in environments where conventional tools fail — from plankton-rich marine ecosystems to dense microbial cultures under the microscope.
+****

 Beyond serving as a smart tracker, the platform functions as a full **Dataset Factory**.
 It automatically converts trajectories and segmentations into training-ready **YOLO annotations**, allowing you to train custom detectors on your own data with minimal effort.